-Effective Date: August 1, 2020.
+Effective Date: July 1, 2024.
 Supersedes all prior versions.

 Applies To: Dole International Holdings, Inc. and all of its consolidated subsidiaries.
-We use the term "Dole" or "Company" to refer to Dole International Holdings, Inc. and its consolidated subsidiaries.
+We use the term "Dole" or "Company" to refer to Dole International Holdings, Inc. and its consolidated subsidiaries which compose the Dole group of companies owned by Itochu Corporation.

-Policy Approved by: The Board of Directors of Dole International Holdings, Inc.
+Policy Approved by: Board of Directors of Dole International Holdings, Inc.